ikido/cb_products/README.md

 ### TODO

-* save logged in user data to localstorage

 * whenever server returns error 403 we should redirect to login page

-* we need common way to display errors — inline or via some kind of messanging
+* we need common way to display errors — inline or via some kind of messaging, like this: http://igorprado.com/react-notification-system/

 * unauthenticated user should get no layout